devashishshankar/dl4j-0.0.3.3-examples/README.md

 ---
 ## Development
-We are in progress of developing and tunning these examples.
-If you notice issues please log and if you want to contribute submit a pull request.
+We are in progress of developing and tuning these examples.
+If you notice issues, please log, and if you want to contribute, submit a pull request.
 Input is definitely welcome.

 ---
 ## Documentation
-For more information checkout out [deeplearning4j.org](http://deeplearning4j.org/) and [JavaDocs](http://deeplearning4j.org/doc/).
+For more information, check out [deeplearning4j.org](http://deeplearning4j.org/) and [JavaDocs](http://deeplearning4j.org/doc/).

 ---
 ## Performance